erickayalarias/Backend-Hackaton/README.md

 <p align="center"><b>List of all the commands:</b> </p>

-mwc: Show a little description of everithing and also explain how the commands works and the shortcuts that they have.
+mwc: Show a little description of everything and also explain how the commands works and the shortcuts that they have.
-For example [mwc l] or [mwc list] will do the same.  <br />
+For example <b>mwc l</b> or <b>mwc list </b> will do the same.  <br />

 mwc l|list             -Show the list of the developers that are going to assist at the MWC.<br /> <br />
 mwc delete|d           -It will ask for the _id, and then its going to delete that developer.<br /><br />